The Sayings of The Don, the Capo Maga of Washington

 On the global economy.
 “The sun never sets on my golf courses.”

 On fiscal policy.
-“Tax cuts for the rich, benefits cuts for the poor.”
+“Tax cuts for the rich, benefits cuts for the poor.
+Only the rich are able to buy my new government debt.”

 On education.
 "Everything you need to know is on my media company Social Truth."